markroepke/my-site/projects.md

 ## Apps

+### Shiny Recipe Book - A digital recipe book

+This is an <a href="https://markroepke.shinyapps.io/shiny_recipe_book/" target="_blank" class="class2">interactive web app</a> designed to replace a standard family recipe book.
+It was built in Shiny and can be gound on <a href="http://www.github.com/markroepke/shiny_recipe_book" target="_blank" class="class2">GitHub</a>

-### Butler County Donut Trail - An interactive web app
+### Butler County Donut Trail - A mapping of the Butler County Donut Trail

 This is an <a href="https://markroepke.shinyapps.io/butler_county_donut_trail/" target="_blank" class="class2">interactive web app</a> for investigating the stops along the Butler County Donut Trail in Southwest Ohio.
 It was built using Shiny and can be found on <a href="http://www.github.com/markroepke/donut_trail_app" target="_blank" class="class2">GitHub</a>.